 Does Ammonia Cause Hair Loss

 There is no scientific evidence to suggest that ammonia causes hair loss.
-Ammonia is a compound of nitrogen and hydrogen, and is found in small amounts in the air we breathe.
+Ammonia is a compound of nitrogen and hydrogen and is found in small amounts in the air we breathe.
 It is also a common ingredient in cleaning products.
+Some people may be sensitive to the smell of ammonia, and this can cause headaches or respiratory problems.
+However, there is no evidence that ammonia causes hair loss.

 Ammonia is a common ingredient in hair care products, but can it actually cause hair loss?
 Let’s take a closer look.
 Ammonia is a chemical compound made up of nitrogen and hydrogen.
+It’s found in many household cleaners and is also used as a fertilizer.
+In small amounts, ammonia is not harmful to humans.
+However, exposure to large amounts of ammonia can be dangerous.

 Effects of Hair Dye | Hair Loss | Dr Rana Irfan

-How to Stop Hair Fall After Colouring
+How to Stop Hair Fall After Coloring

-Fortunately, there are a few things you can do to minimise hair fall after colouring and keep your mane looking healthy and gorgeous.
+Are you concerned about hair fall after coloring your hair?
+If so, you’re not alone.
+Many people experience increased hair shedding after they dye their locks, and it can be quite alarming.
+Fortunately, there are a few things you can do to minimize hair fall after coloring and keep your mane looking healthy and gorgeous.
 Read on to learn more!
-Why Does Hair Fall Out After Colouring?
+Why Does Hair Fall Out After Coloring?

-There are a few reasons why your hair might fall out more after you colour it.
+There are a few reasons why your hair might fall out more after you color it.
 First of all, the chemicals in hair dye can weaken the hair shaft, making it more susceptible to breakage.
 In addition, the process of bleaching or lightening your hair can also damage the cuticle (the outermost layer of the strand).

--Use a high-quality shampoo and conditioner formulated for coloured hair.
-These products will help to nourish and repair damaged strands. -Be gentle with your wet hair.
+• Use a high-quality shampoo and conditioner formulated for colored hair.
+These products will help to nourish and repair damaged strands.

-Getting rid of split ends will minimize further damage (and subsequent shedding) up the strand.
+• Getting rid of split ends will minimize further damage (and subsequent shedding) up the strand.

 Does Ammonia Cause Hair Loss